 The bill would sweep away both hurdles to coverage discussed above—the “physical loss” hurdle discussed above, as well as any virus exclusion. “[N]o insurer in the commonwealth,” the proposed legislation states, could “deny a claim for . . . business interruption on account of (i) COVID-19 being a virus even if the relevant insurance policy excludes losses resulting from viruses; or (ii) there being no physical damage to the property of the insured or to any other relevant property.”
 The bill would apply to policies sold to businesses in Massachusetts with 150 or fewer full-time employees.

 Legislation of this kind would no doubt alter the legal battles around coverage for losses caused by the pandemic.
 But whether the legislation will pass remains to be seen.
 And whether the legislation could survive challenges made by insurers—including on constitutional grounds—also remains to be seen.

 While there are several open questions around how business interruption policies will be interpreted, legal battles are likely to result from the enormous losses already sustained by businesses across the country and world.
 The precise language of the policies in place, future legislative action, and business owners’ and the insurance industries’ responses to these losses will all shape the answers to these questions in the coming months and years.

-This advisory was prepared by Sarah Kelly, Steve Brake, Eric Magnuson, and Haley Grissom in Nutter’s Litigation Department.
-For more information, please contact Sarah, Steve, Eric, Haley, or your Nutter attorney at 617.439.2000.
+This advisory was prepared by Sarah Kelly, Steve Brake, and Eric Magnuson in Nutter’s Litigation Department.
+For more information, please contact Sarah, Steve, Eric, or your Nutter attorney at 617.439.2000.